 A few weeks ago, in honor of Women’s Health Week, we sat down with our medical advisors to get their take on how women can best manage their pelvic health at all ages.
 As always, we learned so much!
-But this observation in particular, from Dr. Barbara Frank, OB/GYN, really got our attention, and we wanted to drill in to see what more we might learn here.
+In her responses, Dr. Barbara Frank, OBGYN, used the phrase “mind over bladder”, and it caught our attention.

 So, we asked Dr. Frank to spend a few minutes with us exploring what she really means by that, and looking at actionable steps we can all take to achieve this always important but often elusive state of mind/body cooperation.